AnandChowdhary/hello-bar/README.md

   size: "normal", // Set to "large" for a big banner like Hello Bar,
   disableBodyMove: false, // Set to true to not move the body slightly down,
   hide: false, // Set to true to not show the bar
+  ipEndpoint: "https://ipinfo.io/json", // Endpoint to get IP info in case of location-based targeting
   i18n: {
     hideText: "Hide announcement" // ARIA-label for close button },
   targeting: {
     once: false, // Set to true to not show after it's been closed in this session
-    onceUser: false, // Set to true to not show after it's been closed by this user EVER }
+    onceUser: false, // Set to true to not show after it's been closed by this user EVER,
+    location: { // Add targeting by location
+      eu: false, // Set to true to only show in EU countries
+      country: null // Add array of countries to show in,
+      city: null // Add array of cities to show in,
+      ip: null // Add array of IP addresses to show in,
+      postal: null // Add array of postal codes to show in,
+      region: null // Add array of regions to show in }
+  }
 });
 ```